Part 25: A Bet on President Truman and A Bill Paid. Or maybe a bill was paid.

 Left: Leslie Sullivan, Richard Shepard, Stacya Shepard Silverman

-That same trip to Virginia, Leslie, who was born in 1960, and her brother, Graham also met us.
-We all talked about how impossible it seemed that there would only be four of us.
+That same trip to Virginia, Leslie, (born in 1960) and her brother, Graham (1958?) also met us.
+We all talked about how impossible it seemed that there would only be four of us, there must be more.
 We were right.

 Next, Riley, or Dick, or whatever name he was using, "really screwed it all up," to quote my brother, Richard.
 He really did screw it all up.
 One thing is painfully true, Richard was much better off without this particular dad.